Mandrenkov/Contests/README.md

-## Solutions
+_Solutions_ is a collection of solutions to arbitrary competitive programming contests.

-This repository is a collection of solutions to arbitrary competitive programming contests.
+Execute `make <Problem Number>` in any directory to compile and run the desired solution.